DevC-Kingston/team7/README.md

 ## Challenges we ran into
-1. Challenge 1
-1. Challenge 2
+1. Learning the language to use
+1. Finding resources to use
+1. Determining a flow

 ## Accomplishments that we're proud of